 Next, pour about 1 cup of water into the inner pot, ensuring that it covers the bottom and is just enough to create steam.

-Place eggs on top of the trivet or in the steamer basket, making sure they’re not stacked directly on top of each other.
+Place eggs on top of the trivet or in the steamer basket, ensuring they’re not stacked directly on each other.

 Step 2